fikreab123/income-prediction/README.md

-🎯 Featured Project: Income Prediction with Logistic Regression
+# 🎯 Featured Project: Income Prediction with Logistic Regression

-**Overview:**
+## 🔎 Overview
-I built a machine learning model to predict whether a person earns more than $50K per year using demographic and work-related data from the UCI Census Adult dataset.
+This project builds a machine learning model to predict whether a person earns **more than $50K per year** using the UCI Census Adult dataset.
-The goal was to create a reliable model that classified income levels and explored which features had the most influence on predictions.
+The focus was on achieving reliable classification while also exploring which demographic and work-related features most influence income levels.

-**My Work:**
+## 🛠 My Work
-- Loaded and inspected the census dataset
+- Cleaned and prepared the dataset (handled missing values, dropped irrelevant columns, standardized numeric features)
-- Cleaned data by removing missing values and dropping unnecessary columns
-- Encoded categorical variables using one-hot encoding
+- Encoded categorical variables using one-hot encoding for model compatibility
-- Scaled numeric variables for model training
 - Split the dataset into training and testing sets
-- Trained a logistic regression model with balanced class weights
+- Trained a **logistic regression model** with balanced class weights to handle class imbalance
-- Evaluated model performance using accuracy and precision metrics
+- Evaluated model performance using **accuracy and precision**

-**Tools:**
+- Interpreted feature importance to understand the drivers of income prediction

+## 📚 Tools Used
 Python (Pandas, scikit-learn), Jupyter Notebooks